 Treatment and remediation of PFAS are costly and can include activated carbon filtration or ion exchange technologies.
 Litigation seeks to shift the cost of these treatments away from the ratepayers, and back to the manufacturers of the chemicals and the polluters who disposed of them.

 Cotchett, Pitre & McCarthy, LLP attorneys have decades of experience in groundwater contamination cases.
 CPM has joined forces with other law firms to represent municipal and private water suppliers to assure the right to clean water for all.
 These cases are expected to continue for years to come.
 For more information about PFAS contamination, the author of this article can be reached at email@example.com or by calling (310) 392-2008.

 Gary A. Praglin is a partner at Cotchett, Pitre & McCarthy, LLP, where he handles complex personal injury cases, including mass tort actions involving environmental contamination of air, water and soil.
 These cases often involve ...

-Kelly W. Weil is a partner at Cotchett, Pitre & McCarthy, LLP's Santa Monica office, where she litigates on behalf of consumers, whistleblowers, and injured individuals.
-Kelly handles a wide variety of complex cases in state and ...
+Kelly W. Weil is a partner at Cotchett, Pitre & McCarthy, LLP's Santa Monica office, where she litigates on behalf of consumers, businesses, municipalities, whistleblowers, and injured individuals.
+Kelly handles a wide variety ...